Synopsis/synopsis.github.io/_pages/analyzer_faq.md

 ***What does "Copy non media documents to output folder" do?***
 <p class="answer">
-  For some advanced workflows, it can be helpful to
+For some workflows it may be necessary for any arbitrary 3rd party files to accompany analyzed media to the output folder.
+This can be helpful to move project files, LUTs, images, 3d assets and other files alongside analyzed video.
 </p>